bradshawsguide/website/src/content/01-stations/4-hackney/station.md

 ----
 info:
 - term: Omnibuses
-  description: Every 5 minutes to and from the city and Oxford Street, London.
+  desc: Every 5 minutes to and from the city and Oxford Street, London.
 - term: Money Order Office
-  description: Church Street.
+  desc: Church Street.
 ----
 text: Distance from station, ½ mile.